 *Please note that couples therapy requires a 4 session assessment process.
-The first session will be with the two of you together, and the second/third session I will assess you individually for 50 minutes each.
+Only the first session will be charged at the intake session rate, and will be with the two of you together, the second/third session I will assess you individually for 50 minutes each.
 In addition, you will be sent relationship questionnaires after your first session, which should take 1-2 hours to complete.
 These 3 pieces of your couples/relationship assessment help us to create a plan of treatment to best support your relationship.
 The 4th session will be to assess your communication skills and then to share my findings and treatment planning.
 For relationships where more than 2 partners will be involved in therapy, we will need to add an additional individual session for each partner, and may want to consider 80 minute sessions.

 Good Faith Estimate

 You have the right to receive a “Good Faith Estimate” explaining how much your

 medical and mental health care will cost.